codefresh-io/docs.codefresh.io/_docs/quick-start/gitops-quick-start/gitops-products.md

   The environment is displayed in the Environments dashboard.

 ## Create & work with Products
+After creating an Environment, the next step is to create Products to group Argo CD applications.

 ### Identify applications in GitOps Apps dashboard

 In the GitOps Apps dashboard, identify the applications you want to group as a Product.
-Look for different versions of the same software deployed in different Environments, using more or less the same microservices with similar dependencies.
+Look for different versions of the same software deployed in different Environments, utilizing similar microservices and dependencies.
-These are the applications you would want to group and monitor as a Product.
+These are the applications ideal for grouping and monitoring as a Product.

-In the example below, we have three versions of the `demo-trioapp`application: `demo-trioapp-dev`, `demo-trioapp-qa`, and `demo-trioapp-prod` for which we'll create a Product.
+For instance, consider three versions of the `demo-trioapp`application: `demo-trioapp-dev`, `demo-trioapp-qa`, and `demo-trioapp-prod`.
+We'll group these into a Product.

 {% include